Lumi-supercomputer/Getting_Started_with_AI_workshop/bonus_material/pytorch_cotainr_container_basics/README.md

 ## Other workarounds that may be needed

-A few other workaround may - or may not - be needed for the training on LUMI-G nodes to succeed:
+A few other workarounds may - or may not - be needed for the training on LUMI-G nodes to succeed:

 - It may be necessary to "warm start" the GPUs before running the training, e.g by calling rocm-smi.
 - It may be necessary to set/unset the `CXI_FORK_SAFE/CXI_FORK_SAFE_HP` environment variables when using multiple PyTorch `Dataloader` workers.
 Both of these are set to `1` in the LUMI ROCm container base image, which may lead to crashes if specifying `workers` > 0 as an argument to PyTorch `Dataloader`s.